robertwayne/dpymenus/README.md

 # Discord Menus

-`dpymenus` is an add-on for the `discord.py` library that lets you quickly compose stateful menus and polls which react to chat input (text, reaction buttons).
+`dpymenus` is an add-on for the `discord.py` library that lets you quickly compose various styles of menus (text, reaction buttons) and polls which react to chat input.

 <br>